QUB library holds thousands of books and e-books on architecture and related subjects, which can be found by searching Library Search.

 Short Loan: Books which are on module reading lists and in high demand are kept in the Short Loan Collection on the ground floor of the McClay Library.

-Reference books, such as encyclopaedias and handbooks, are shelved at the start of the book sequence on Floor 2.
+Reference books, such as encyclopaedias and handbooks, are shelved at the start of the book sequence on floors 1, 2 and 3 of the McClay Library.
 You can recognise them by the shelfmark which begins with R/.

-Use the Library Catalogue to find the books you need.
+Use Library Search to find the books you need.

 Each printed (i.e. hardcopy) book has a shelfmark consisting of letters and numbers.
 The shelfmark tells you where to find the book on the shelf.
 Shelfmarks are also used to group books together by topic.
 So, when you fetch a book from the shelf, you may find other books on the same topic shelved beside it.